 - Complete at least one session from each category listed below.

-- You can also attend an intercultural event on campus and submit a short impact paragraph (writing prompts provided) in lieu of one session.
+- You can also attend an intercultural event and submit a short impact paragraph (writing prompts provided) in lieu of one session.

 - Strange Situations*